mukeswebrian/supermarket/README.md

 # check python version - make sure it is at least python 3
 python --version

-# create  python environment where you will be working
-python -m venv hibreed_data_env

-# activate the environment where you will be working
-sudo ./hibreed_data_env/bin/activate

 # install the required python dependancies
 python -m pip install -r requirements.txt